Friday 30 - Saturday 31 August

-Speaker: Ros Lugg, Managing Director, The Learning Staircase
+Speaker: Ros Lugg, Dyslexia Specialist & Assessor, The Learning Staircase

 Dys = problem, Lexia = reading.
 So, dyslexia is a problem with reading.
-Well actually, it’s a lot more complex than that and not all dyslexics struggle with reading!
+Well actually, it’s a lot more complex than that and not all people with dyslexia struggle with reading!

 This presentation will cover the knowledge teachers and parents need, in order to understand a child with dyslexia’s needs and cater for them effectively.
 It will describe how our understanding of dyslexia has evolved, the neurological, genetic and biological basis, and the pattern of difficulties experienced by learners of all ages.